Discover, at the entrance of the old village of Mougins, how the beauty of the ancient world has influenced

 The museum’s large and diverse collection of antiquities includes Roman, Greek and Egyptian sculpture, vases, coins, and jewellery, and also the world’s largest private collection of ancient arms and armour.

 These ancient artworks are interspersed with classically inspired paintings, drawings, and sculptures by artists such as Picasso, Matisse, Chagall, Dufy, Cézanne, Rodin, Dali, Andy Warhol, Marc Quinn, Antony Gormley, and Damien Hirst, to name but a few.

 The founder of the museum is Christian Levett, a British investment manager with a passion for history and art.
-A fanatical, but highly ethical collector since childhood, he in 2009 decided to form a museum to place his antiquity and classical art collection on public display, and the Mougins Museum opened to the public in June 2011.
+A fanatical, but highly ethical collector since childhood.
+In 2009 he decided to form a museum to place his antiquity and classical art collection on public display, and the Mougins Museum opened to the public in June 2011.
 Since then the museum has gone from strength to strength, winning international awards and loaning dozens of objects to other museums and university exhibitions all over the world.

 Christian himself is a keen philanthropist in the field, sponsoring multiple exhibitions at The British Museum, Royal Academy, National Gallery, Sir John Soane’s Museum and the Ashmolean Museum in Oxford.
-He has funded archaeological works in the UK, Italy and Egypt and owns the archaeology and ancient art magazine, Minerva Magazine.
+He has funded archaeological works in the UK, Italy, Egypt and Spain and owns the archaeology and ancient art magazine, Minerva magazine.

 He has sponsored academic scholarships at Wolfson College and The Ruskin School of Art in Oxford and has aided curatorial funding at The Ashmolean, The British Museum and The British School at Rome.
 He has funded renovation works at The Charterhouse Museum London, Charterhouse School Surrey, The National Gallery and Musée L’Eglise de Notre Dame de Vie Mougins, and has sponsored conferences at King’s College London, Senate House UCL and at The Mougins Museum.